ronnymees/introduction_to_prototyping/docs/01_developmenttools/README.md

 We use Visual Studio Code to build our projects.
 If it is not already installed on your system, go to the [Visual Studio Code website](https://code.visualstudio.com/) and download the version for your system.

-After installation you also add the live server extension.
-For more information on how to do this, see the [Visual Studio Code User's Guide](https://code.visualstudio.com/docs/editor/extension-marketplace).

 ![IMAGE](./images/image1.png)

+### Extensions

+Information about installing extensions can be found at the  [Visual Studio Code User's Guide](https://code.visualstudio.com/docs/editor/extension-marketplace).

+#### Live server

+Launches a local development server with live reload feature for static & dynamic pages.

+#### TypeScript Vue Plugin (Volar)

+Volar gives you syntax highlighting, TypeScript support, and intellisense for template expressions and component props within Vue components.

 ## Node.js